eForms Logo

 Nursing School Letter of Intent Template

-nursing school letter of intent is an essay included in an admissions packet by an individual interested in attending a particular nursing school/program.
-Also known as a statement of purpose or admission/personal essay, a letter of intent allows candidates to convince the board of admissions that they are suitable applicants for their nursing program.
+nursing school letter of intent is an essay included in an admissions packet by an individual applying to attend a particular nursing school/program.
+Also known as a statement of purpose, a letter of intent allows candidates to expand on the documents in their application and give additional reasoning for why they should be accepted.

 What is Nursing School?